 Refried beans made with just 2 ingredients!
 Well, as long as you don't count salt and freshly ground black pepper.
 Seriously, this is the absolute EASIEST way to make refried beans.
 You will make them weekly once you know this method.
 It's a 30 minute recipe!

 Once you see how simple this recipe is, you will be tempted to make it weekly.
 It really only contains TWO ingredients!
 I'm not including salt and pepper in this count, of course, because I assume you already have that in your pantry.
-Truly, all you need is cooked pinto beans and a few slices of bacon to make these creamy refried beans.
+Truly, all you need is cooked pinto beans and a few slices of bacon to make this.

 Bacon.
 You need 4 slices of your favorite bacon for this recipe; we like thick-cut peppered bacon the most.